-When it comes to copyrighted works other than computer programs, the employer will, unless otherwise agreed with the employee, only be entitled to the parts of the employee’s copyright, which were necessary for the employer’s ordinary course of business at the time when the employee did the work.
+In relation to copyrighted works other than computer programs, the employer, unless otherwise agreed with the employee, will only be entitled to those parts of the employee’s copyright which were necessary for the employer’s ordinary course of business at the time when the employee performed the work.

-However, this does not normally fall within the ordinary course of business at universities and other educational institutions to exploit the works of researchers.
-Therefore researchers will as a rule retain the copyright to their books, articles, images, films, etc. If researchers publish their works via a publishing house, it is the researcher, and not the institution, that must sign the agreement with the publisher.
-Researchers also keep any royalties themselves.
-And if others want to use the researchers’ works, it usually requires permission from the researcher (and any publishers, etc., he may have assigned part of his copyright).
-On the other hand, it does not usually require permission from the institution.
+However, it does not normally fall within the ordinary course of business at universities and other educational institutions to exploit the works of researchers.
+Accordingly, researchers will as a rule retain copyright to their books, articles, images, films, etc., if they publish their works via a publishing house, as it is the researcher, and not the institution, who signs the agreement with the publisher.
+Researchers may also in this case keep any royalties themselves, and if others wish to use the researchers’ works, this will usually require the permission of the researcher (and of any publishers, etc., to whom the researcher may have assigned part of the copyright).
+On the other hand, this does not usually require the permission of the institution.

-When it comes to teaching materials and the like. some parts of the researchers’ copyrights will be assigned to the institution due to the employment relationship.
-Even though researchers do have copyright.
+In relation to teaching materials and the like, some parts of the researchers’ copyrights will be assigned to the institution due to the employment relationship, even though the researchers hold the copyright.

 The premise that it is the researcher who owns the copyright is doubly challenged at some institutions.
-A number of research institutions want the researchers’ production to be made available on the Internet as part of open access.
-In some cases this may constitute an infringement on their copyright.
+A number of research institutions wish the production of researchers to be made available on the Internet as part of open access.
+In some cases this may constitute an infringement of their copyright.
 You can read more about it here.

-In addition, certain educational institutions want a share of the copyright of teaching material.
-Read more in this article on UBVA’s website.
+Furthermore, certain educational institutions wish to receive a share in the copyright of teaching materials.
+Read more in this article on the UBVA’s website.

 Specifically for computer programs

-Finally, the rule that the researcher retains the copyright, does not apply to computer programs.
-As regards computer programs, section 59 of the Danish Copyright Act stipulates that the copyright to computer programs made by employees automatically is assigned to the employer, unless otherwise agreed.
-However, there is controversy in the legal literature whether section 59 also applies to computer programs created by university researchers.
-But there is no case law that can shed light on the issue.
-You can read more about section 59 in Morten Rosenmeier’s guide to copyright, Ophavsret for begyndere – en bog til ikke jurister, chapter 7.K.2.
+Finally, the rule that the researcher retains the copyright does not apply to computer programs.
+Section 59 of the Danish Copyright Act stipulates that the copyright to computer programs made by employees is automatically assigned to the employer unless otherwise agreed.
+However, there is disagreement in the legal literature as to whether section 59 also applies to computer programs created by university researchers, but there is as yet no case law that can shed light on the issue.
+You can read more about this in section 59 in Morten Rosenmeier’s guide to copyright, Ophavsret for begyndere – en bog til ikke jurister, chapter 7.K.2.

 The concept of ‘computer program’ in the Danish Copyright Act refers to source and object code as well as the preparatory design material underlying the programs.
-By contrast, the concept of ‘computer program’ does not comprise the works that are processed on a computer, for example texts written in Word, digital videos and digital photographs.
-The concept of ‘computer program’ usually does not include what appears on a computer screen.
+By contrast, the concept of ‘computer program’ does not embrace works that are processed on a computer, such as texts written in Word, digital videos or digital photographs.
+The concept of ‘computer program’ does not usually encompass what appears on a computer screen.
 You can read more in Morten Rosenmeier’s guide to copyright, Ophavsret for begyndere – en bog til ikke jurister, chapter 3.E.5.

 The extent to which researchers’ neighbouring rights are assigned to institutions varies from neighbouring right to neighbouring right.

-Researchers who give lectures, etc., can to some extent be regarded as performers under section 65 of the Danish Copyright Act.
+Researchers who give lectures, etc., may to some extent be regarded as performers under section 65 of the Danish Copyright Act.
 You can read more about section 65 in Morten Rosenmeier’s guide to copyright, Ophavsret for begyndere – en bog til ikke jurister, chapter 10.B.
-Under section 65, the right is assigned to the institution only in accordance with the same rules that apply to copyright of works, see above.
-This means that universities etc. only get part of the researchers’ rights under section 65, if deemed necessary for their ordinary course of business.
-Which it not usually is, as things stand at the moment.
+Under section 65 of the Act, the right is transferred to the institution only in accordance with the same rules that apply to the copyright of works, see above.
+This means that universities, etc., can only lay claim to part of the researchers’ rights under section 65 if this is deemed necessary for their ordinary course of business – which, as the situation is at the present time, is not normally the case.

-According to section 70 of the Danish Copyright Act, the right to photographs lies with the researcher, but passes to the institution in accordance with the same rules that apply to actual works.
+Under section 70 of the Danish Copyright Act, the copyright to photographs lies with the researcher, but passes to the institution in accordance with the same rules that apply to actual works.
 See Morten Rosenmeier’s guide to copyright, Ophavsret for begyndere – en bog til ikke jurister, chapter 10.L.

-The situation is the same with regard to the right to compilations under section 71.
-The right lies with the manufacturer, and the question is whether this is the researcher or the institution.
-Contact UBVA for further advice.
+The situation is the same with regard to copyright to compilations under section 71.
+The copyright lies with the producer, and the question is whether this is the researcher or the institution.
+Contact the UBVA for further advice.

-According to the Danish Copyright Act, the right to sound recordings and film footage under sections 66 and 67 of the Act belongs to the ‘producer’.
-In principle this may in some cases well be the university.
-It is among other things probably a question of who paid for the recording.
-If the institution has paid for it, for example, because it is performed by an e-learning or IT unit at the institution, it may indicate that the institution is the producer in the sense of section 67-67 .
-If, on the other hand, the researcher has been in charge of the recording, this may indicate that it is the researcher who has the rights.
+Under the Danish Copyright Act, the right to audio and video recordings under sections 66 and 67 of the Act belongs to the ‘producer’.
+In principle this may well in some cases be the university.
+It is among other things probably a question of who paid for the recording: If the institution paid for it, for example because it is performed by an e-learning or IT unit at the institution, this may indicate that the institution is the producer in the sense of sections 66- 67.
+If, on the other hand, the researcher has been in charge of the recording, this may indicate that it is the researcher who holds the rights.
 Please contact UBVA if you need advice on specific cases.